 Once registered with USA Hockey, you will receive instructions regarding the online Officiating Education Module program.
 These modules are a mixture of required and elective topics that teach fundamental skills of officiating using video examples, animation, and knowledge-based testing.
 You must complete your required hours of training to receive your card and crest.
 You can access the Online Modules under the OFFICIALS tab at USAHockey.com.

-NEW FOR 2018-19: Returning Level 3 and Level 4 Officials may complete all elective module quizzes prior to completing module videos.
+Returning Level 3 and Level 4 Officials may complete all Elective (non-Required) module quizzes prior to completing module videos.
 Please use the video scroll bar to advance to the quiz.